Prepare for Demolition with Asbestos Removal in Toronto

 Why Conduct Asbestos Inspection Before Demolition

 The best way to prevent asbestos exposure is by getting a professional asbestos inspection.
 At Canada's Restoration Services, our certified and experienced specialists will uncover all traces of asbestos in your property and conduct efficient and safe asbestos removal in Toronto.
 Without conducting an asbestos inspection before you begin your demolition, the risk of encountering asbestos and inhaling dangerous fibres is high.
 Asbestos fibres can become airborne at the slightest disturbance, especially if it's highly friable.
 Friable asbestos is often found in drywall and insulation, both of which are common culprits of demolition and renovations.
 Non-friable asbestos, which is often found in vinyl and linoleum floor tiles, however, takes more force to become airborne, but with the proper demolition tools, it's still possible.
 Before you change your floors, contact Canada's Restoration Services for an asbestos inspection.
 Our team of trusted and certified abatement and restoration professionals will quickly eradicate all traces of the hazardous mineral and safely dispose of it so you can carry on with your projects.
-Not only will we eliminate all asbestos in your home, but we'll also help you manage asbestos removal costs with our financing options.

 Where to Find Asbestos

 It's important to keep in mind where asbestos may be lingering in your property.
 Due to its heat resistance and strength, asbestos was widely used in pipe wrappings, wire insulation, roofing, as well as in ceiling and floor tiles.
 If your home was built before 1985, asbestos is likely present throughout your property, so conducting a professional asbestos inspection before renovations commence is wise.

 Renovate and Demolish With Peace of Mind